iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Make sure that the throttle is at 0% to ensure that the throttle command is within our :ref:`arming region <arming_throttle_regions>`, and click the *Continuous command* box.

 .. image:: ../_static/tutorial_images/pwm_flight_controller/vtt_enabled_command.png
+    :align: center

-You should hear your module play its :ref:`arming song <arming_song>` after 1 second (10 Hz to reach 10 arming throttles).
+You should hear your module play its :ref:`arming song <arming_song>` after 1 second (10 Hz to reach :ref:`10 arming throttles <consecutive_arming_disarming_throttle>`).
 With your module armed, you can move the ESC
 Input slide bar up and down to adjust your module's speed.
 Feel free to use :ref:`VTT's plotting interface <vtt_custom_plotting>` to watch any parameters you would like while the module spins.

-In the following video example, you'll see the module arm with *Continuous command* enabled, spin at the throttle specified, the user enables the ability to disarm on throttle, then lower the throttle to 0 where the module plays its disarm song.
-Plotted in the plotting window are the module's armed state in orange (0 for disarmed, 1 for armed) and its velocity in green.
+In the following video example, you'll see a basic demo of the module arming with *Continuous command* enabled and then spinning at the throttle specified.

 .. raw:: html